Acupuncture Eases Depression As Well As Control Antidepressant Side Effects

 The researchers summarize, “combining acupuncture with antidepressant treatment may ameliorate depressive symptoms as well as control antidepressant side effects.”
 The researchers note that the data indicates that combining acupuncture and pharmacotherapy creates an additive effect; the total therapeutic effect is the sum of the two treatments added together.

-Chan, Yuan-Yu, Wan-Yu Lo, Szu-Nian Yang, Yi-Hung Chen, and Jaung-Geng Lin.
+Reference: Chan, Yuan-Yu, Wan-Yu Lo, Szu-Nian Yang, Yi-Hung Chen, and Jaung-Geng Lin.
 "The benefit of combined acupuncture and antidepressant medication for depression: A systematic review and meta-analysis."
 Journal of Affective Disorders (2015).